Kirpal/Keyboard-Layout-Editor-for-Blender/README.md

 Allows you to import keyboard layouts into blender and have them render in 3d
 ####To-Do
 * Add support for ISO enter
 * Add key labels
+* Add more key profiles (DSA is done except for big ass enter keys)

 ##How to install Addon:
 1. Download zip